 Just like pay, better working conditions are always a positive result for workers.
 Better working conditions can lead to happier, healthier, and more productive employees and therefore lead to more revenue and dedicated workers.
 Yet, at the same time, when unions demand too much of employers, the result can be negative for the employer.
 Some unions will demand very short hours, heavily regulated workplaces, and extensive benefits.
 In the short-run, these benefits are great for employees, however, expensive benefits and workplace upkeep can result in an inefficient work environment and decreased revenue for the employees.
 Often times, the employee will end up paying for their extensive benefits in some form or another.

 Pro/Con: Union Determines Disciplinary Action

 First off, most of the time, when a union gets to determine disciplinary action, it only hurts the employee and company.
 The only positive result of a union determining disciplinary action is reduced HR costs and less stress on management to deal with employee problems.
 However, when a union gets to determine the ways in which workers are disciplined, disciplinary actions can be far and in-between.
 When workers aren’t disciplined and performance isn’t properly monitored, massive inefficiencies arise.
 Most of the time, for workers, unions protect the employee ensuring employees don’t use aggressive and abusive punishment or disciplinary action.
 When unions determine disciplinary action, it also ensures a higher level of job security.

 Pro/Con: More Bargaining Power

 When unions have more leverage over an employer or company, it means better protection for its employees and more benefits.
 It’s important that workers have a voice in a company no matter how large.
 Large unions are able to act as one major body that ensures the security, safety, well-being, and voice of a company’s employees.
-While at the same time, groups like ANH point out that this bargaining power can lead to the abuse of a company or executives.
+While at the same time, union avoidance groups like ANHS point out that this bargaining power can lead to the abuse of a company or executives.